MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ## Customer Insights and Customer Journey Orchestration
 Customer Insights and Customer Journey Orchestration (CJO) are tightly integrated for a delightful activation journey.

-BMarketing contributors in Customer Insights should be given the *Marketing Professional (BU level)* role in Dataverse to govern their access to data from Customer Journey Orchestration.
-When they go to CJO they will only have access to customer profiles and segments that belong to their business unit.
+Marketing contributors in Customer Insights should be given the *Marketing Professional (BU level)* role in Dataverse to govern their access to data from Customer Journey Orchestration.
+When they go to CJO they will only have access to customer profiles and segments that belong to their business unit or child business units.

-### Current limitations
+### Notes

+ > [!NOTE]
-* A customer profile cannot be owned by more than one business unit.
+   > * A customer profile cannot be owned by more than one business unit.
 At the cost of a higher profile count, an additional global instance can be used if customers have business with more than one business unit and it is imperative to unify across business units.

-* Segments and measures cannot be owned by more than one business unit nor be shared with other business units.
+   > * Segments and measures cannot be owned by more than one business unit nor be shared with other business units.

-* Synonyms in the BU mappings are not supported, i.e., the string that identifies the business unit must be idential for the same business unit - otherwise they will be parsed as different business units.
+   > * Synonyms in the BU mappings are not supported, i.e., the string that identifies the business unit must be idential for the same business unit - otherwise they will be parsed as different business units.

-* Only *build your own* segments and measures are supported.
+   > * Only *build your own* segments and measures are supported for the Marketing contributor role.

-* Segments and Business measures are not stored in Dataverse yet.
+   > * Segments and Business measures are not stored in Dataverse yet.

 [!INCLUDE [footer-include](includes/footer-banner.md)]